webpro/dyson/README.md

 ## Images

 In addition to configured endpoints, dyson registers a [dummy image service](http://github.com/webpro/dyson-image) at `/image`.
-E.g. a request to `image/300x200` gives an image with given dimensions.
+E.g. requesting `/image/300x200` serves an image with given dimensions.

 This service is a proxy to [Dynamic Dummy Image Generator](http://dummyimage.com/) by [Russell Heimlich](http://twitter.com/kingkool68).